In terms of Search Engine Optimization (SEO), a sitemap is similar to a Google map for users and crawlers.

 Unlike XML sitemap, the HTML sitemap cannot be automatically updated.
 Hence, it would be better if you can always track and update once there are any new changes on the website.

 For more SEO tips, please check out this article so that you can find out the best solutions to enhance your SEO.
+Otherwise, consider using SEO Suite Magento 2 to replace all separate modules.

 XML sitemap is quite significant for SEO, but HTML sitemap becomes a necessary and sufficient condition for a website to reach the maximum SEO efficiency.